La-Lojban/lojban.pw/pages/books/learn-lojban.md

 > _I get widowed._
 > `I become finishing being married.`

-If there are several modal terms in one relation, the rule is that we read them from left to right, thinking it as a so called _imaginary journey_.
-We begin at an implied point in time and space (the speaker's "now and here" if no noun follows), and then follow the modal terms one after another from left to right.
+If there are several modal particles in one sentence, the rule is that we read them from left to right together, thinking it as a so called _imaginary journey_.
+We begin at an implied point in time and space (the speaker's "now and here" if no noun follows), and then follow the modals one after another from left to right.

 Let's take **mi mo'u co'a speni**.